symbiosika/fastapp-framework/README.md

 - [x] Prompt Templates with extended functions like iterations
 - [ ] Chat-2-Action Interface

+### AI Chat Templates

+- [x] Flexible Chat templates for complex tasks
+- [ ] Canvas/Image-Input that will be parsed to text before automatically

 ### Vue3 Dev Kit

 - [x] Formbuilder
-- [ ] Chat-Kit to build interactive Chats
+- [x] Chat-Kit to build interactive Chats
 - [x] Some formatter and helper for Vue
 - [x] Default layout wrapper (header + menu)